Updated on May 23rd, 2022 by Bob Ciura

-Did you know PepsiCo (PEP) now generates more profit from its food brands than from its beverage brands?
-In 2019, food products represented 54% of PepsiCo’s total revenue.
+Did you know PepsiCo (PEP) now generates more revenue from its food brands than from its beverage brands?
+In 2022, food products represented 58% of PepsiCo’s total revenue.
 The biggest reason for PepsiCo’s emerging foods portfolio is the acquisition of Frito-Lay in 1965.

 Since that time, the Frito-Lay brands have realized tremendous growth.
 PepsiCo’s strategy of building both drink and food brands has paid dividends for shareholders, literally and figuratively.

 PepsiCo has increased its dividend payments for 50 consecutive years.
 This makes PepsiCo one of 68 Dividend Aristocrats – S&P 500 stocks with 25+ years of rising dividend payments each year.

 You can download the full Dividend Aristocrats list (with important financial metrics like dividend yields and price-to-earnings ratios) by clicking on the link below:

 The stock currently has an above-average dividend yield of 2.8%.
 PepsiCo has grown its revenue and earnings-per-share for decades, which has allowed it to continue increasing its dividend each year.